speakeztech/mlir-tutorial/docs/tutorials/05-defining-dialect.md

 ✅ **Pragmatism over philosophical purity** - Jeremy's honest acknowledgment: "There is quite a large surface area of design choices," and the tutorial trades perfect design for functional implementation.
 The ring reduction semantics (Option 3) was chosen partly because it's "easier" to implement, not because it's mathematically superior

-✅ **TableGen is semantic encoding, not just code generation** - Lines like `let assemblyFormat = ...` don't merely generate parsers—they declare how concrete syntax mirrors semantic structure.
+✅ **TableGen is semantic encoding, not just code generation** - Lines like `let assemblyFormat = ...` don't merely generate parsers, they declare how concrete syntax mirrors semantic structure.
 The progression from `class` (abstract design) to `def` (realized artifact) mirrors design-to-implementation

 ✅ **Storage classes hide unavoidable complexity** - The `PolynomialTypeStorage` pattern represents a concession: dialects present simple interfaces (`poly<7>`), but underneath require storage management for parameters.
 Jeremy notes external projects have "multi-thousand line implementation files" for this

-✅ **Design with lowering targets in mind** - The static degree choice is justified partly because it "makes lowering a poly type require replacing `poly.poly<D>` with a tensor of D coefficients"—a natural, zero-overhead abstraction.
+✅ **Design with lowering targets in mind** - The static degree choice is justified partly because it "makes lowering a poly type require replacing `poly.poly<D>` with a tensor of D coefficients", a natural, zero-overhead abstraction.
 Progressive lowering validates design decisions

 ✅ **Type inference is opt-in, not automatic** - Jeremy observes that auto-generated type inference "should be able to work" but "the MLIR devs appear to have made [it] opt-in via the trait infrastructure."
 Even MLIR's design contains unresolved tensions between inference and explicit specification